-Base salaries for the Company's named executive officers are established based on their overall business experience and managerial competence in their respective executive roles, as well as their personal contributions to the Company and are intended to provide a competitive level of fixed compensation.
+Base salaries for the Company's named executive officers are established based on their overall business experience and managerial competence in their respective roles, as well as their personal contributions to the Company and are intended to provide competitive levels of fixed compensation.
 The compensation committee believes that executive base salaries should be targeted at competitive levels while rewarding long-term outstanding performance with above-average total compensation.
-Base salaries are reviewed annually, based on recommendations by the Company's Chief Executive Officer with respect to the salaries of executive officers other than himself, and may be increased from time to time based on review of Company and individual executive performance.
+Base salaries are reviewed annually, based on recommendations by the Company's Chief Executive Officer with respect to the salaries of executive officers other than himself, and may be increased from time to time based on review of the Company's results and individual executive performance.
 An automatic cost of living adjustment to base salary is included under the terms of Mr. Lorber's employment agreement.
-Effective January 1, 2016, as a result of the cost of living provision, Mr. Lorber's base salary was increased to \$3,132,401 and, as a result of a merit increase, Mr. Kirkland's base salary was increased from \$425,000 to \$500,000.
-The compensation committee did not adjust the salaries of the other named executive officers in 2015 as part of the annual compensation review process.
+Effective January 1, 2017, as a result of his cost of living provision, Mr. Lorber's base salary was increased to \$3,198,494.
+Effective January 1, 2016, Mr. Kirkland's base salary was increased from \$425,000 to \$500,000.
+The compensation committee did not adjust the salaries of the other named executive officers in 2016.

-Annual Incentive Bonus Awards
+Annual Incentive Awards

-The Company's executive officers are eligible to participate in incentive bonus awards on an annual basis under the 2014 Plan.
-The compensation committee has delegated to the Subcommittee, consisting of Messrs.
-Arkin and Podell, the authority to grant compensation to executive officers under the 2014 Plan that is intended to qualify as "performance-based compensation" exempt from the \$1,000,000 deduction limitation of Section 162(m) of the Internal Revenue Code.
+The Company's executive officers are eligible to earn annual cash incentive awards under the 2014 Plan.
+The compensation committee has delegated to its Performance-based Compensation Subcommittee, consisting of Messrs.
+Arkin and Podell, the authority to grant compensation to executive officers under the 2014 Plan that is intended to qualify as "performance-based compensation" under Section 162(m) of the Code.
 Thus, with respect to these officers, the Subcommittee selects participants in the 2014 Plan, determines the amount of their award opportunities, selects the performance criteria and the performance goals for each year, determines whether the performance goals have been met and administers and interprets the 2014 Plan.
-An eligible executive may (but need not) be selected to participate in annual incentive bonus awards under the 2014 Plan.
+An eligible executive may (but need not) be selected to participate in annual incentive awards under the 2014 Plan.

-In 2015, each of the Company's named executive officers participated in the annual incentive bonus program under the 2014 Plan.
-The annual incentive bonus performance criteria for 2015 varied among the participants depending upon the entity that employed the participant.
+In 2016, each of the Company's named executive officers participated in the annual cash incentive program under the 2014 Plan.
+The annual incentive performance criteria for 2016 varied among the participants depending upon the entity that employed the participant after considering the differing regulatory and competitive landscapes.
 For Messrs.
-Lorber, Lampen, Kirkland and Bell, as in previous years, the criteria for 2015 were based on: 37.5% on adjusted earnings before interest and taxes, or Adjusted EBIT, as defined in the 2014 Plan, of Liggett; 37.5% on distributions to stockholders of the Company; and 25% on adjusted earnings before interest, taxes and amortization, or Adjusted EBITA, as defined in the 2014 Plan, of Douglas Elliman Realty, LLC.
+Lorber, Lampen, Kirkland and Bell, as in previous years, the criteria for 2016 were 37.5% for adjusted earnings before interest and taxes, or Adjusted EBIT, as defined in the 2014 Plan, of Liggett; 37.5% for distributions to stockholders of the Company; and 25% for adjusted earnings before interest, taxes and amortization, or Adjusted EBITA, as defined in the 2014 Plan, of Douglas Elliman Realty, LLC ("Douglas Elliman").
 For Mr. Bernstein, 50% is based on Liggett Adjusted EBIT, as defined, and 50% is based on Liggett Volume.
-These measures were chosen because Adjusted EBIT is commonly used as a measure of performance in the tobacco industry and Adjusted EBITA is commonly used to measure performance in the real estate brokerage industry and are, in each case, the drivers of the business and stockholder value in those industries.
+These measures were chosen because Adjusted EBIT is commonly used to measure performance in the tobacco industry and Adjusted EBITA is commonly used to measure performance in the real estate brokerage industry.
+In each case, these criteria are the principal drivers of business performance and stockholder value in those industries.

-Under the terms of their respective employment agreements, for 2015, Messrs.
-Lorber, Lampen, Kirkland, Bell and Bernstein were eligible to receive a target bonus of 100%, 50%, 25%, 25% and 100% of their respective base salaries.
+Under the terms of their respective employment agreements, for 2016, Messrs.
+Lorber, Lampen, Kirkland, Bell and Bernstein were eligible to receive a target incentive opportunity of 100%, 50%, 33.33%, 25% and 100% of their respective base salaries.